51Degrees/specifications/pipeline-specification/README.md

 Flow is unidirectional and does not provide for branching and looping.
 Parallel operation of steps or a sequence of steps is possible.

-Flow Elements consume `Evidence` and may produce name-value pairs of `Properties` which are stored in the Flow Data.
-Hence, Flow Elements may consume properties generated earlier in the flow.
+Flow Elements consume `Evidence` and may produce `Element Data`.
+This consists of name-value pairs of property values which are accessible by property name.
+There `Element Data` instances are then stored in the Flow Data.
+Hence, Flow Elements may consume also consume `Element Data` generated earlier in the flow.
 Flow Elements "advertise" the evidence that they consume, the properties that they produce, a key for accessing those properties from the Flow Data and various information about the data types within which those properties are found.

 ## Flow Data Lifecycle